dnunes/autoenvconfig/README.md

 $ npm i AutoEnvConfig
 ```

-You can also manually download the [latest release](https://github.com/dnunes/autoenvconfig/zipball/master) from [our project page](http://dnunes.com/autoenvconfig/) or any release from [our GitHub repository](https://github.com/dnunes/autoenvconfig/) on the [releases page](https://github.com/dnunes/autoenvconfig/releases/).
+You can also manually download any release from [our GitHub repository](https://github.com/dnunes/autoenvconfig/) on the [releases page](https://github.com/dnunes/autoenvconfig/releases/) or try the [latest stable source](https://github.com/dnunes/autoenvconfig/zipball/master).
+The links and info are also available on [the project page](http://dnunes.com/autoenvconfig/).

 ## <a id="quickstart">Quick Start Guide</a>